Compact Runge-Kutta flux reconstruction methods for non-conservative hyperbolic equations: Introduction

 \subsection{Contributions and organization of the paper}

 In summary, the contribution of this work is to develop a provably admissibility-preserving compact Runge-Kutta flux reconstruction (cRKFR) scheme for solving~\eqref{eq:general.hyperbolic.equation} by treating stiff source terms with a locally implicit IMEX approach.
+The current works on cRK methods~\cite{chen2024,liu2024,babbar2025crk} are limited to hyperbolic conservation laws without stiff source terms, and thus cannot be used for the general hyperbolic equations~\eqref{eq:general.hyperbolic.equation}.

-This is important not only as an extension of the cRKFR scheme of~\cite{babbar2025crk} to non-conservative hyperbolic equations with stiff source terms, but also because admissibility-preserving IMEX schemes are challenging to construct in general.
+This contribution is important not only as an extension of the cRKFR scheme of~\cite{babbar2025crk} to non-conservative hyperbolic equations with stiff source terms, but also because admissibility-preserving IMEX schemes are challenging to construct in general.
+To the best of our knowledge, there are no existing works that guarantee admissibility-preservation for general IMEX schemes for hyperbolic equations with stiff source terms and non-conservative products.
 The standard technique of Zhang and Shu~\cite{zhang2010c} to obtain admissibility-preserving schemes for explicit SSP-RK schemes does not directly extend to IMEX schemes or non-conservative systems.

 The rest of the paper is organized as follows.
 In Section~\ref{sec:crkfr.imex}, we introduce the cRKFR scheme for hyperbolic conservation laws with stiff source terms.
 In Section~\ref{sec:non.cons.products}, the scheme is extended to handle non-conservative products.
 Problems with discontinuities are treated with a subcell based shock capturing approach in Section~\ref{sec:blending.scheme}, which is also used to obtain an admissibility-preserving scheme as long as a first-order scheme with the same property is available.
 Numerical results are presented in Section~\ref{sec:numerical.results} to demonstrate the performance of the proposed scheme.
 Finally, conclusions are drawn in Section~\ref{sec:conclusions}.